nightrunner91/nightvue/README.md

 # Introduction 👋

-NightVue is a “crystal clear” development framework for [Vue.js 2.x](https://ru.vuejs.org/v2/guide/) powered by [Vue CLI 4.x](https://cli.vuejs.org/), one of the most convenient tools for developing with Vue.js.
+NightVue is a “crystal clear” development framework for [Vue.js 2.x](https://ru.vuejs.org/v2/guide/), powered by [Vue CLI 4.x](https://cli.vuejs.org/), a user-friendly tool for Vue.js development.

-While many other frameworks comes with pre-build components and styles, NightVue gives you the maximum freedom to develop your own web interfaces.
-It is created for those who prefer to develop “from scratch”.
-NightVue gives you tools to work with and what you do with them is up to you.
+Unlike many other frameworks that come with pre-built components and styles, NightVue provides maximum flexibility for creating custom web interfaces.
+It is designed for developers who prefer to start from scratch.
+NightVue provides tools for you to use as you see fit.

-For those developers who needs framework with ready-to-use UI solutions, we would recomend to use popular ones like [BootstrapVue](https://bootstrap-vue.org/), [Vuetify](https://vuetifyjs.com/en/), [Vue Material](https://www.creative-tim.com/vuematerial/), or whatever you like.
-Anyway, take a look at our documentation, maybe NightVue is what you need!
+For developers seeking a framework with ready-to-use UI solutions, we recommend popular options such as [BootstrapVue](https://bootstrap-vue.org/), [Vuetify](https://vuetifyjs.com/en/), [Vue Material](https://www.creative-tim.com/vuematerial/).
+However, please check out our documentation as NightVue may still be the framework you need.

 # What's Included? 📦